-There are quite a few car parks within the city centre that are all pay on parking.
-You can download our free parking map here.
-There are also three Park & Ride car parks, which help avoid getting stuck in any traffic congestion in the city centre.
+There are quite a few car parks within the city centre, both long and short-stay, as well as on-street parking in certain areas.
+You can find out more about parking here and information on charging electric vehicles here.
+There are also three Park and Ride car parks, which help avoid getting stuck in any traffic congestion in the city centre.

 Where can I change money?

-KC Exchange in Abbey Courtyard, the Post Office, Marks & Spencer, Sainsburys and all the main banks will all exchange currency.
+KC Exchange in Abbey Courtyard, Eurochange in Southgate Street, the Post Office, Marks and Spencer and Sainsburys will all exchange currency.

 Where are the ATMs in the city centre?

-You can find cash machines in SouthGate, Bath Street, Quiet Street, Green Street, Milsom Street, Westgate Street, Henry Street, Bath Spa train station and within Marks and Spencer.
+You can find cash machines in SouthGate, Bath Street, Quiet Street, Green Street, Milsom Street, Stall Street, Bath Spa railway station and within Marks and Spencer and Waitrose.

 Where can I leave luggage?

-There is a left luggage facility at the internet cafe on Manvers Street, opposite Bath Spa train station.
+There is a left luggage facility at the internet cafe on Manvers Street, opposite Bath Spa Railway Station.

 There is an internet café located on Manvers Street opposite Bath Spa train station.
-There are also several places in Bath that also offer free Wi-Fi.
+There are also several places in Bath that offer free WiFi.